Lesser kudu: Habitat and distribution

-The lesser kudu inhabits dry bushland regions.
+The Lesser Kudu inhabits dry bushland regions.
 It is closely associated with Acacia and Commiphora thornbush in semiarid areas of northeastern Africa.
 The animal avoids open areas and long grass, preferring shaded areas with short grasses instead.
 Found in woodlands and hilly areas, as well, the lesser kudu is generally found at altitudes below 1200 m; though they have been recorded at heights about 1740 m near Mount Kilimanjaro.
 While individual home ranges of these animals are 0.4–6.7 km2 in size, those of males have an average size of 2.2 km2 and those of females 1.8 km2.

-The lesser kudu is native to Ethiopia, Kenya, Somalia, South Sudan, Tanzania, and Uganda, but it is extinct in Djibouti.
-Largely confined to the Horn of Africa today, the species historically ranged from Awash (Ethiopia) southward through southern and eastern Ethiopia, and most parts of Somalia (except the north and the northeast) and Kenya (except the southwest).
-It also occurred in southeastern Sudan and northeastern and eastern parts of Uganda and Tanzania.
+The Lesser Kudu is largely confined to the Horn of Africa today, historically ranging from Awash southward through southern and eastern Ethiopia, and most parts of Somalia (except the northeast) and Kenya (except the southwest).
+It also occurred in eastern South Sudan and northeastern and eastern parts of Uganda and Tanzania, but it has been extirpated in Djibouti..
 Evidence for its existence in the Arabian Peninsula includes a set of horns obtained in 1967 from an individual shot in South Yemen and another in Saudi Arabia, as well as a recent analysis of early and middle Holocene rock art sites in Jubbah and Shuwaymis, Ha'il province, Saudi Arabia.

 Threats and conservation

-The lesser kudu's shyness and its ability to camouflage itself in dense cover has protected it from the risks of poaching.
-For instance, the lesser kudu is widespread in the Ogaden region, which is rich in dense bush, despite reckless hunting by local people.
-However, rinderpest outbreaks, to which the lesser kudu is highly susceptible, have resulted in a steep decline of 60% in the animal's population in Tsavo National Park in Kenya.
-Overgrazing, human settlement, and loss of habitat are some other threats to the survival of the lesser kudu.
+The Lesser Kudu's shyness and its ability to camouflage itself in dense cover has protected it from the risks of poaching.
+For instance, the Lesser Kudu is widespread in the Ogaden region, which is rich in dense bush, despite intense hunting by local people.

+However, rinderpest outbreaks, to which the Lesser Kudu is highly susceptible, have resulted in a steep decline of 60% in the animal's population in Tsavo National Park in Kenya.

-The total population of the lesser kudu has been estimated to be nearly 118,000, with a decreasing trend in populations.
-The rate of decline has increased to 20% over two decades.
-Presently, the IUCN rates the lesser kudu as "near threatened".
-Around a third of the population of the lesser kudu occurs in protected areas such as Awash, Omo and Mago National Parks (Ethiopia); Lag Badana National Park (Somalia); Tsavo National Park (Kenya); Ruaha National Park and game reserves (Tanzania), though it occurs in larger numbers outside these areas.
+Around a third of the population of the Lesser Kudu occurs in protected areas such as Awash, Omo and Mago National Parks (Ethiopia); Lag Badana National Park (Somalia); Tsavo National Park (Kenya); Ruaha National Park and game reserves (Tanzania), though it occurs in larger numbers outside these areas.
 Population density rarely exceeds 1/km^{2}., and is generally much lower.